IMPORTANT: This text has been updated to reflect changes in the proposed FSMA rules as of October 2014.

 For example, this means that if you chop or slice fresh produce for sale – like carrots or apples – FDA believes that you are conducting processing, which means you operate a facility.
+This is especially true if you use a can seamer for the packaging of your food products.
 (Certain harvesting activities like trimming outer leaves of produce, or removing stems or husks, are not considered processing.)

 If an activity is part of harvesting, packing, or holding, then it is not considered manufacturing or processing.
 However, some activities can fall within several categories: